akullpp/chrysanthium/posts/2015-08-03-angular-model-layer.md

 ---
-title: "A Practical Angular Model Layer"
+title: 'A Practical Angular Model Layer'
 date: 2015-08-03
 tags: post
-permalink: /angular-model-layer
+path: /angular-model-layer
 ---

 In the Java enterprise world you often have entities and/or data access objects that encapsulate attributes of an object.
 We want a similar domain model which wraps the truth in a form we can work with.
 The following pattern powered by [lodash](https://lodash.com/) enables this behavior assuming an HATEOAS REST API.